syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/Sliding-Direction.md

 {% endtabs %}

-## BottomToTop
+## Bottom to Top

-Items can be navigated from Bottom to Top only.
+Items can be navigated from bottom to top only.

 {% tabs %}